tiangolo/meinheld-gunicorn-flask-docker/README.md

 #### `MODULE_NAME`

-The Python "module" (file) to be imported by Gunicorn, this module would contain the actual application in a variable.
+The Python "module" (file) to be imported by Gunicorn, this module would contain the actual Flask application in a variable.

 By default: